Update on Karachi Weather

 Synoptic Situation

 Continental air is prevailing over most parts of the country.
-A shallow westerly wave is likely to approach extreme northern parts of the country.

-Dry weather is likely to prevail over most parts of the country, while hot in southern parts.
-However, rain-thunderstorm is likely at isolated places in Chitral and Gilgit Baltistan during the night.
+Dry weather is likely to prevail over most parts of the country.
+However, rain-wind/thunderstorm is likely at isolated places in Gilgit Baltistan.

 Source: Forex Association of Pakistan. (last update 09:00 AM)